What Is Brick Bond?

 Types of Brick Bonds

-Let’s take a look at some of the most popular brick bonds used for walls,
+Let’s take a look at some of the most popular types of brick bonds used for walls,

 1. Stretcher Bond